scala/scala3/docs/HigherKinded-v2.md

 The notion of type parameters makes sense even for encoded types, which do not contain parameter lists in their syntax.
-Specifically, the type parameters of a type are a sequence of type fields that correspond to paraneters in the unencoded type.
+Specifically, the type parameters of a type are a sequence of type fields that correspond to parameters in the unencoded type.
 They are determined as follows.

  - The type parameters of a class or trait type are those parameter fields declared in the class